strongbox/strongbox-docs/Maven-Metadata.md

 - What the latest deployed version of an artifact is
 - What the most recent released version of an artifact is
 - What plugins can be found under a `groupId`
+- What other artifacts (apart from the main one) have been deployed to the repository (along with their extensions)

 ## What types of metadata are there and where are they stored?

 - Artifact root-level `maven-metadata.xml`.
 This is used for storing the top-level versions of artifacts.
 For example, if an artifact has versions `1.0`, `1.1`, `1.2`, this `maven-metadata.xml` will only contain version information about them.
 Consider the following `maven-metadata.xml`:

     ```xml
+    <?xml version="1.0" encoding="UTF-8"?>
     <metadata>
         <groupId>org.carlspring</groupId>
         <artifactId>metadata-example</artifactId>